Machulo La

-Machulo La (has been spelt Machulu), is a mountain pass at an altitude of about 5000 m, located in Central Karakoram National Park, Gilgit-Baltistan, Pakistan.
+Machulo La (has also been spelled Machulu) is a mountain pass at an altitude of about 5000 m, located in Central Karakoram National Park, Gilgit-Baltistan, Pakistan.

 It offers stunning views of some of the highest peaks in the Himalayas and Karakoram ranges.
 From this point one can see K2, Broad Peak, Gasherbrum-I, Gasherbrum-II, Gasherbrum III, Gasherbrum IV, K7, K6 and Nanga Parbat.
 It is also possible to have a wider view point including Masherbrum (K1) by moving along the ridgeline to the southeast.